BitcoinDesign/Guide/guide/payments/receive.md

 -->

-For someone to receive bitcoin, the sender needs to know the recipient’s address.
-The receiver generates an address in their Bitcoin application and shares it with the sender as text, by scanning a [QR Code]({{ '/guide/foundations/wallet-interoperability/#qr-codes' | relative_url }}).
-[Payment links]({{ '/guide/foundations/wallet-interoperability/#payment-links' | relative_url }}) are also used to share additional details about a payment and can be shared in the same way.

-A new address should be generated for every payment, as they should only be used once.
-This helps safeguards the receiver's privacy.
+For someone to receive bitcoin, the sender needs to know the receiver’s Bitcoin address.
+The receiver must generate an address in their Bitcoin wallet application.
+A new address should be generated for every payment, as addresses should only use them once.
+This helps safeguards the receiver’s privacy.

-As the blockchain only stores the amount and addresses involved in a transaction, any additional information has to be stored in your application, or encoded in payment links.

-It's up to you to find the balance between a payment flow that is optimized to quickly generate and share addresses, and one that prompts them to describe the payment so they can use it in the future to have more context about what payment was for.

 <!--
 Update glossary